polterguy/polterguy.github.io/index.md

 web socket messages as endpoints are invoked, in addition to having lots of additional features simplifying your life as a software developer.

-By combining the Endpoint Generator with Hyperlambda [Workflows](/workflows/), you can sometimes create your entire backend code exclusively by _"clicking buttons"_.
+By combining the Endpoint Generator with [Hyperlambda Workflows](/workflows/), you can sometimes create your entire backend code exclusively by _"clicking buttons"_.

-## The SQL endpoint generator
+## The SQL Endpoint Generator

 Magic allows you to create HTTP endpoints using SQL.
 This allows you to compose some SQL statement, and rapidly wrap it inside an HTTP endpoint.
 You can find this component in the Endpoint Generator,